Monday, January 9, 2012

 Location I

-Eight years ago, Ethiopian refugees crossed the border into the northern region of Kenya due to internal conflict.
-Ethiopia’s president had been assassinated by a rebel group, and the country had fallen into chaos.
+Eight years ago, Etanian refugees crossed the border into the northern region of Mocando due to internal conflict.
+Etania’s president had been assassinated by a rebel group, and the country had fallen into chaos.
 The country collapsed into civil war, with the fight being broken down upon ethnic and religious lines.
 Thousands of people were forced to flee their homes.

 Location II

-As a result, the Kenyan government declared that they were unable to fully protect refugee camps anymore.
-Therefore, the NGO running the 250-person camp at Lake Turkana was forced to move them further southeast, away from the Ethiopian border and further away from the fighting.
+As a result, the Mocando government declared that they were unable to fully protect refugee camps anymore.
+Therefore, the NGO running the 250-person camp at Lake Tukele was forced to move them further southeast, away from the Etanian border and further away from the fighting.
 The refugees remained at this new location for another 4 years until the conflict was resolved, and they were able to return to their homes.

 During the design week, students were mentored by field experts and professors.
 On October 1, each team submitted a report and presented their designs to a panel of judges that included refugee camp, public health, and urban design experts from the CDC, U.S. Military, private and non-profit sectors.
 Each design was ranked, and the winners were chosen based upon many factors including practicality, innovation, and cost-effectiveness.
 The 1st and 2nd place teams in each case were awarded from a pot of $15,000 in prize money.

-Directly following the competition, we were profiled on Georgia State University's Andrew Young School of Policy Studies website, and our efforts were applauded by former UN Ambassador, Congressman, and Mayor of Atlanta Andrew Young:
+Directly following the competition, we were profiled on Georgia State University's Andrew Young School of Policy Studies website, and our efforts were applauded by former U.S. Ambassador to the UN, Congressman, and Mayor of Atlanta Andrew Young:

-Andrew Parks, President of Engineers Without Borders Atlanta and Director of Logistics for PS
+Andrew Parks, President of Engineers Without Borders Atlanta and Director of Business Development for PS

 We also again appeared on CNN Espanol to discuss the results and to reveal illustrations of the winning designs: